-Syphilis in Pregnant Women: An Overview
+Syphilis in Pregnant Women

 Pregnant women with syphilis are treated right away with penicillin.
 For women who are allergic to penicillin, there is no alternative medicine that has proven an effective treatment.
-Penicillin will prevent passing syphilis to the baby, although treatment during the second half of pregnancy may not eliminate the risk for premature labor and
+Penicillin will prevent passing syphilis to the baby, although treatment during the second half of pregnancy may not eliminate the risk for premature labor and fetal distress.

 Syphilis in pregnant women can cause: